daoer878/mini-nfc/README.md

 Have a bug or a feature request?
 Please first read the [issue guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).

-## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>.
-The docs may also be run locally.

-Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/).

 ## Community

 Get updates on Bootstrap's development and chat with the project maintainers and community members.